Exact Rosenthal-type bounds: Introduction, summary, and discussion

 \begin{theorem} Suppose that $p\ge q\ge5$ and $\E X=0$.
 Then

-where $\la$ and $c$ are as in \eqref{eq:la,c} and the r.v.\ $\tPi_\la$ is independent of $X$. \end{theorem}
+where $\lambda$ and $c$ are as in (\ref{eqla,c}), and the r.v. $\tPi _\lambda$ is independent of $X$. \end{theorem}

-In the special case when $X=0$ and $q=p$, Theorem~\ref{th:} yields
+In the special case when $X=0$ and $q=p$, Theorem~\ref{th} yields

-cf.\ \eqref{eq:rosenthal-conjec}.
+cf. (\ref{eqrosenthal-conjec}).

-Allowing $q$ in Theorem~\ref{th:} to differ from $p$, not only provides a more general result, but also helps with the proof.
-Indeed, Theorem~\ref{th:} will be first proved in the case when $p>q>5$ (see \eqref{eq:5<q<p}), and then the proof will be completed by limit transitions in $q$ and in $p$.
+Allowing $q$ in Theorem~\ref{th} to differ from $p$ not only provides a more general result, but also helps with the proof.
+Indeed, Theorem~\ref{th} will be first proved in the case when $p>q>5$ [see (\ref{eq5<q<p})], and then the proof will be completed by limit transitions in $q$ and in $p$.

-\begin{remark} It is of substantial interest to obtain exact Rosenthal-type inequalities for moment functions more general than the function $|\cdot|^p$ used in Theorem~\ref{th:}; cf.\ e.g.\ \cite{burk,zinn_etal}.
-In fact, one can indeed easily extend the result of Theorem~\ref{th:} to the class of all moment functions of the form
+\begin{remark} It is of substantial interest to obtain exact Rosenthal-type inequalities for moment functions more general than the function $|\cdot|^p$ used in Theorem~\ref{th}; cf., for example, \cite{burk,zinnetal}.
+In fact, one can indeed easily extend the result of Theorem~\ref{th} to the class of all moment functions of the form

-where $\nu_1$ and $\nu_2$ are any nonnegative Borel measures on the set $[5,p]\times[0,\infty)$ such that the resulting moment function is real-valued; of course, the moment function $x\mapsto|x|^p\big(=x_+^p+(-x)_+^p\big)$ is just one member of this class; as usual, we let $x_+:=0\vee x$ and $x_+^r:=(x_+)^r$ for all real $x$ and all real $r>0$.
-To see why this extension of Theorem~\ref{th:} is valid, one needs to look at the place in the proof of the theorem that imposes the narrowest restriction on the moment function -- and that is the condition that the difference $h''(u\al s)-u^{p-4}h''(\al s)$, considered in \eqref{eq:>0}, be strictly positive for all $u$, $\al$, and $s$ in $(0,1)$.
-The class of functions given by \eqref{eq:m.f.} may be compared with classes of moment functions considered e.g.\ in \cite{T2,pin98,asymm}. \end{remark}
+where $\nu_1$ and $\nu_2$ are any nonnegative Borel measures on the set $[5,p]\times[0,\infty)$ such that the resulting moment function is real-valued; of course, the moment function $x\mapsto|x|^p (=x_+^p+(-x)_+^p )$ is just one member of this class; as usual, we let $x_+:=0\vee x$ and $x_+^r:=(x_+)^r$ for all real $x$ and all real $r>0$.
+To see why this extension of Theorem~\ref{th} is valid, one needs to look at the place in the proof of the theorem that imposes the narrowest restriction on the moment function---which is the condition that the difference $h''(u\alpha s)-u^{p-4}h''(\alpha s)$, considered in (\ref{eq>0}), be strictly positive for all $u$, $\alpha$, and $s$ in $(0,1)$.
+The class of functions given by (\ref{eqmf}) may be compared with classes of moment functions considered, for example, in \cite{T2,pin98,asymm}. \end{remark}

 In what follows, to avoid repetitiveness, it is assumed that the different instances of